Poompavai: Production

 Poompavai was based on the folk story of the girl of the same name.
-Produced by the Leo Films, it marked the directorial debut of the duo Krishnan–Panju (R. Krishnan and S. Panju) who were also in charge of the general supervision.
+Produced by Leo Films, it marked the directorial debut of the duo Krishnan–Panju (R. Krishnan and S. Panju) who were also in charge of the general supervision.
 But the director's credit was given to T. Balaji Singh instead.
 Besides co-directing, Panju also edited the film.
 The audiography was done by E. I. Jeeva.
 Purushotham was the cinematographer and the film was shot at Newtone Studios, Kilpauk.
-Kambadasan wrote the story while A. A. Somayajulu wrote the dialogue.
+Kambadasan wrote the story while A. A. Somayajulu wrote the dialogues.
 V. B. Ramaiah Pillai and Nataraj were the dance choreographers.

 Soundtrack

 The music was composed by Addepalli Rama Rao and the lyrics were written by Madurai Mariappa Swamigal and Kambadasan.
 Songs like "Kalam Veen Pogudhe" (sung by Jeevarathnam) and "Om Namasivayam" (sung by Ramaswamy) became popular.